 The WaNPRC received its first operating grant from the federal government in 1961 and is comprised of 16 core staff scientists in the following divisions:AIDS-Related Diseases, Global Programs, Neuroscience, NHP Systems Biology, Reproductive & Developmental Sciences, and the Venture/Pilot program.
 As a component of the Health Sciences Administration, the WaNPRC supports more than 164 affiliate researchers from 21 UW departments and 71 local, national and international institutions.

-The WaNPRC is one of eight National Primate Research Centers (NPRCs) in the nation.
+The WaNPRC is one of seven National Primate Research Centers (NPRCs) in the nation.
 The mission of the NPRCs is to use scientific discovery and nonhuman primate models to accelerate progress in understanding human diseases, leading to better health.
 The NPRCs collaborate as a transformative and innovative network to support the best science and act as a resource to the biomedical research community as efficiently as possible.
 There is an exceptional return on investment in the NPRC program; ten dollars is leveraged for every one dollar of research support for the NPRCs.

 The WaNPRC administered more than $78 million in grants over the last fiscal year, supporting 70 grants (27 of which are directly administered by the WaNPRC).
 Among these grants, more than a dozen NIH institutes are represented.
 This money goes toward research, animal care, facilities (three in the Seattle) and administration.
 In turn, these funds were used to leverage an additional $91 million in research.